Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

 Similarly to our previous proof, we can easily see that the level constructed by our new reduction has a solution if, and only if, the original NCL problem has a solution.
-This concludes our proof of Theorem \ref{JellyPHard2}. \end{proof}